If you do a survey of students at an elite college, you’ll likely see a strong overrepresentation by those who are the eldest sibling in their family.

 Does that mean that the eldest siblings are the smarter ones?
-As much as I wish that were true (I am an eldest son), this post from EconLog points out why that is faulty logic (and another why correlation does not equate to causation):
+As much as I wish that were true (I am an eldest son), this post from EconLog points out why this is faulty logic:

 Does this show that big families hurt incomes?
 Possibly, but the simpler story is more plausible: Poor people have more kids, and kids of poor people tend to be poor themselves.